 China’s Xi Jinping stresses military unity after purging rocket force chiefs

 Chinese President Xi Jinping's calls for unity and stability in the military come after a series of abrupt personnel moves in the PLA.
-PHOTO: REUTERS

 BEIJING – Chinese President Xi Jinping called for unity and stability within the military during an inspection trip, following upheaval in the highest echelons of the People’s Liberation Army (PLA).

-“We must strictly enforce the education and management of troops and maintain a high degree of unity, security and stability,” Mr Xi said during a trip to north-east China on Friday, the official Xinhua News Agency reported on Sunday.
+“We must strictly enforce the education and management of troops and maintain a high degree of unity, security and stability,” Mr Xi said on a trip to north-east China on Friday, the official Xinhua News Agency reported on Sunday.

 He also stressed the need to improve the level of combat readiness.

-While Mr Xi has regularly stated the need for stability within the Chinese military, including during a trip to Inner Mongolia in June, his comments come after a series of abrupt personnel moves in the PLA.
+While Mr Xi has regularly stated the need for stability within the Chinese military, including during a trip to Inner Mongolia in June, his latest comments come after a series of abrupt personnel moves in the PLA.

-That came shortly after he ousted Mr Qin Gang from the role of foreign minister, following the latter’s disappearance from public view for a month.
+That came shortly after he ousted Mr Qin Gang from the role of foreign minister, following

-On Friday, Mr Rahm Emanuel, the US ambassador to Japan, linked Defence Minister Li Shangfu to those unexplained personnel moves, saying in a post on X, the social media platform formerly known as Twitter, that the Communist Party official had not been seen in public for two weeks.
+On Friday, Mr Rahm Emanuel, the US Ambassador to Japan, linked Defence Minister Li Shangfu to those unexplained personnel moves, saying in a post on X, the social media platform formerly known as Twitter, that the Communist Party official had not been seen in public for two weeks.

 General Li last made a public appearance on Aug 29, when he delivered a keynote speech at the 3rd China-Africa Peace and Security Forum in Beijing.
-He also travelled to Russia and Belarus in mid-August, where he called China’s military relationship with Russia a “model for cooperation” during a security conference in Moscow.
+He also travelled to Russia

 Unlike China’s foreign minister who makes public appearances on an at-least weekly basis, the defence minister typically has a less public profile.